Helena Ranta

+In October 2008 Helena Ranta stated that she had been asked to modify the contents of her forensic report for Račak case in Yugoslavia, both by the Finnish Ministry of Foreign Affairs, and by William G. Walker, the head of the Organization for Security and Co-operation in Europe (OSCE) Kosovo Verification Mission, in order to make it more explicit, she had refused to do so, saying this was "a task for the war crimes tribunal".
+According to Ranta, in the winter of 1999 William Walker, the head of the OSCE Kosovo monitoring mission, broke a pencil in two and threw the pieces at her when she was not willing to use sufficiently strong language about the Serbs.

-Ranta was part of the team that investigated alleged Israeli massacres in the Palestinian refugee camp of Jenin.
+Ranta was part of the team that investigated alleged Israeli massacres in the Palestinian Jenin refugee camp.

 In addition to her forensic work, she is a lecturer at the University of Helsinki, a rare case of a licentiate holding a post usually reserved for those with research doctorates.

 Ranta has worked in Bosnia and Herzegovina (1996–1997), Kosovo (1998–2001), Cameroon (2002), Peru (2002), Iraq (2004), Southeast Asia (2005), Chechnya, Peru and Colombia.